 DANGER!
-The operator must not for any reason perform any laser maintenance or repair work.
+Operator can not for any reason perform any laser maintenance or repair work.

 DANGER!
-Never clean the blade or the blade wheels using a brush or a scraper whilst the blade is in motion.
+Never clean the blade or blade wheels using the hend-held brush or scraper whilst the saw blade is in motion.

 Keep Safety Labels In Good Condition